-After each ECT session, you should be assessed, and you should not receive any more ECT if you:
+You should be assessed after each ECT session, and you should not receive any more ECT if you:

-If you have had ECT for depression before and it did not help, you should only be given it again if:
+If you have had ECT for depression before and it didn’t help, you should only be given it again if:

 - you and your doctors are sure that all other possible treatments have been tried

-- you have discussed the possible benefits and harms with the doctor and also with a friend or family member, if you want them to be included
+- you have discussed the possible benefits and harms with your doctor and also with a friend or family member, if you want them to be included.